Back

 • Exercise increases the production of neurotransmitters that help concentration and reduces, for example, levels of the stress hormone cortisol.

-So why not treat yourself to some form of exercise every day while you study?
-We will take a more in-depth look at the importance of exercise for learning in our course Optimize your learning.
+So why not treat yourself to some form of exercise every day?
+We will take a more in-depth look at the importance of exercise for learning in our lesson on the topic.

 9 – Study more and more subjects that challenge you